eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

 #### Subscriber

-Like with the publisher, we are creating a corresponding subscriber port with the same service description.
+We create a subscriber port with the same service description, a `queueCapacity` of 10 and request to get the last 5 samples when we connect (`historyRequest`).

 <!--[geoffrey][iceoryx_examples/singleprocess/single_process.cpp][subscriber]-->
 ```cpp